-A variety of classes and groups meet throughout the year to meet the needs and interests of as many members and friends as possible.
-These include bible studies, book groups, and classes that cover topics such as social issues, environmental concerns, problems at in the U.S. and around the world, preparation for church trips, and other topics that merit our attention.
+A variety of classes and groups are offered throughout the year to meet the varied needs and interests of members and friends.
+These include theological and biblical studies, book groups, and classes that cover topics such as social issues, environmental concerns, problems in the U.S. and around the world, preparation for church trips, and other topics that merit our attention.
 A connection with our faith, though not always explicitly stated, is always implied.

-2011-12 Our Faith & the World and Footsteps IX program information may be found here.
+2014-15 Faith in Film program information may be found here.

-2010-11 Our Faith & the World program information may be found here.
+2013-14 Faith in Film program information may be found here.